 TIME TO READ: 10 MINUTES

-Moving your company’s IT is more complicated than one might think.
-One false move can literally result in an IT disaster.
+Moving your company’s IT infrastructure is more complicated than one might think.
+One false move can literally result in disaster.
 If you’re in charge, you need to follow a thorough checklist to make the move a smooth one.

 This checklist covers all areas of IT you’ll need to address: